suzu-devworks/examples-dotnet-design/README.md

 This repository is the author's personal playground for learning programming patterns such as Domain-Driven Design with .NET.

-It might be useful for developers who have the same problem.
+The content here may be useful to other developers who have the same problem.

-However, please note that the code discussed here is based on my personal opinion and may contain many inaccuracies.
+However, please note that the code described here is based on my personal opinion and may contain many inaccuracies.

 ## Index